christinen22/christinen22/README.md

-- 🔭 I’m currently working on: My portfolio
+- 🔭 I’m currently working on: Learning to code
-- 🌱 I’m currently learning: HTML & CSS
+- 🌱 I’m currently learning: JavaScript
 - 💬 Ask me about: Knitting?
 - 📫 How to reach me: Linkedin https://www.linkedin.com/in/christine-nilsson-82536267/
 - 😄 Pronouns: She/her